permaweb/ao-permaweb/README.md

-# @permaweb/sdk
+# @permaweb/libs

-This is the home of multiple building blocks that can be used to develop applications on the permaweb.
-Interactions with these building blocks are available via **@permaweb/sdk**
+This is the home of multiple libraries designed as building blocks for developers to create and interact with applications on Arweave's permaweb.
+This SDK simplifies the process of working with atomic assets, profiles, collections, and more, enabling you to seamlessly build decentralized, permanent applications.
+With its versatile modules, you can manage digital items, represent entities, and carry out secure and trustless interactions on the permaweb.
+The SDK provides the flexibility and foundation needed to implement decentralized web applications effectively.

 ## Prerequisites